 If a maximum stress limit for the joint material is exceeded, then deformation occurs over a period of time.
 This leads to the extension being lost in the bolt, resulting in the clamp force subsequently being reduced.

 Bolts are considered to transfer force between the connected members, one of the ways bolts transfer force is called bearing.

 The bearing method assumes that the bolt contacts the side of a hole and there is a compressive force between the bolt and the side of the hole.
 The magnitude of this compressive force is limited by the strength of the material to handle the force.

-As we’ve learned the reliability and safety of bolted connections is paramount, it was with this problem in mind that HTL launched the bolting software packages, Joint Integrity Software: Bolt-Pro and Joint-Pro.
-These packages allow you to record and manage each bolted connection so that these problems don’t occur.
+As we’ve learned the reliability and safety of bolted connections is paramount.
+There are a number of ways to help prevent the failure of bolts and bolted joints, from choosing the correct tools.
+Such as HTL’s range of Hydraulic Torque Wrenches, or Hydraulic Bolt Tensioners it was with this problem in mind that HTL launched the bolting software packages, Joint Integrity Software.
+This package allows you to record and manage each bolted connection so that these problems don’t occur.

 For more detailed information on why HTL’s Joint Integrity Solutions are essential, continue to: http://www.hiretorque.co.uk/why-use-bolting-software/

 To discover how you can have complete flange management and leak testing activities at your fingertips by claiming your free 3 day trial of HTL’s Joint Integrity Software, simply contact us: email firstname.lastname@example.org or call +44 (0)1670 700 000.